synvert-hq/synvert-vscode-extension/README.md

 This extension contributes the following settings:

-* `synvert.ruby.enable`: enable/disable synvert ruby
+* `synvert.ruby.enable`: enable/disable synvert ruby, default is true.
+* `synvert.ruby.number_of_workers`: number of workers to run synvert ruby, default is 4.

 ## Known Issues